justcareforall

 I bequeath my memories and dreams.

-Do not rest on disconent;
+Do not rest on discontent;

 elevate your efficacy;

-build our biome, wisely.
+build your biome, wisely.

 Men should begin to learn before they die